-3. When you are finished with item (1) (I am assuming that you spend at least 30-45 minutes doing this but you do not need to do much more unless you become curious), write two or more paragraphs (take the writing seriously) on your impressions (personal or otherwise) concerning mathematics after surfing these sites and developing a sense for the scope of the field of mathematics.
+2. When you are finished with item (1) (I am assuming that you spend at least 30-45 minutes doing this but you do not need to do much more unless you become curious), write two or more paragraphs (take the writing seriously) on your impressions (personal or otherwise) concerning mathematics after surfing these sites and developing a sense for the scope of the field of mathematics.

-for Tuesday, March 31
+for Tuesday, March 29

 - 1. Read Section 3.1.
 Congruence is an elementary concept once you become familiar with it, but you do need to think carefully about its meaning and properties. - 2.
 Be prepared to discuss the exercises in Section 3.1.
 You will find that some of these are quite easy while others take a bit more time.
 For exercises 4, 5, and 6, be certain to use congruence properties even though there are other ways to proceed. - 3.
-Turn in solutions for exercises 2 (a proof of part (7) only), 9, and 10.
+Turn in solutions for exercises 2 (a proof of part (7) only) and 9.
 Write your solutions carefully even for exercises that involve computations.
 Your solution to exercise 2 should not be very involved; if it is, look for a better way.
 For exercise 9, note that x must have the form 17k + 4 to solve the first congruence.
 Now substitute this into the second congruence and determine k.
-Exercise 10 is an if and only if statement so two proofs are required.
-Do avoid division here.